Why do people ferment chicken feed?

 - The size of the container will depend on the size of your flock.
 For a flock of just a few birds, a 32 oz mason jar will suffice.

 - A 5-gallon bucket works for larger flocks.
 Start small, though, and work your way up if needed.

 - Leave room in the container for the fermented chicken feed to expand.
-Pour non-chlorinated water over the feed and mix. (we have a well so our water doesn’t have chlorine in it but if your water does follow these tips).
+Pour non-chlorinated water over the feed and mix. (we have a well, so our water doesn’t have chlorine, but if your water does, follow these tips).

 - I tried two parts water to one part feed.
-And just like Maat says in her book – make sure the water is covering the feed completely.
-Let it sit at room temperature at least a day.
+And just like Maat says in her book, ensure the water covers the feed completely.
+Let it sit at room temperature for at least a day.
 And stir it once a day.
-Bubbles will start to form when the ferment is ready and there will be a slightly sour smell.
+Bubbles will start to form when the ferment is ready, and there will be a slightly sour smell.
 Pea soup is the consistency you’re looking for.

 Day Two Steps:

 You can see that it’s starting to bubble on day two.
 Keep watching as this process can take up to 4 days depending on the temperature.

 Day Three Steps: